Stay Healthy in Autumn: Seasonal Tips for Well-being

 - Connect to nature.
 Take a walk in your neighborhood or hike through the woods.
 Breath in the smell of fallen leaves and the beautiful autumn colors.
 Also, breathing in the cool air will help strengthen the lungs, which we know can be easily affected during the cold months.

 - Wear a scarf!
-Not only are scarves fashionable and look good on everyone, but they protect certain channels or meridians that are associated with colds and flus.
+Not only are scarves fashionable and look good on everyone, but they protect certain channels or meridians that are associated with colds and the flu.
 In Chinese Medicine, the area of the back of the neck can be very susceptible to invasion of pathogens and it is very important to keep protected during autumn and winter.

 - Sleep more!
 In the summer months, we can be prone to burning the candle at both ends, but as the sun is setting earlier, try to get into bed earlier and aim for 7.5-8.5 hours of sleep a night.

 - Declutter your home and your life.
 Clean out your closets, pantries, garage, basement, etc. of old and unused clothing and goods and sell them or donate them to a local shelter or collection center.
-Autumn is a great time to inventory the abundance of our lives and take what we need, and leave the rest.
-This practice can be very refreshing to a lot of individuals, especially in this time of the year.
+Autumn is a great time to inventory the abundance of our lives and take what we need and leave the rest.
+This practice can be very refreshing to a lot of individuals, especially at this time of the year.

 - Invest in a humidifier for your home and office.
 When we turn on our heat, we are removing moisture from the air.
 That moisture can be very important for our lungs and our whole body’s health.
 They are especially important to put in your home’s bedrooms, as we can get very dry at night.
 Humidifiers can be an inexpensive way to ensure your home isn’t drying you up inside and out.

 - Drink tea!
-Defeat fall dryness and warm yourself up inside and out.
-With a delicious cup of fall-time tea.
+Defeat fall dryness and warm yourself up inside and out with a delicious cup of fall-time tea.
 We recommend our Bancha Hojicha, made from the roasted twigs and leaves of the Green Tea plant.
 Check out more of our special teas in our store or here on our website.

 Wishing you and your family a happy and healthy Autumn!